awesome-foss/awesome-sysadmin/README.md

 * [Virtualmin](http://www.virtualmin.com/) - Control panel for Linux based on webmin.
 * [ZPanel](http://www.zpanelcp.com/) - Control panel for Linux, BSD, and Windows.

-## IMAP/POP3
-*IMAP/POP3 mail servers.*

-* [Courier IMAP/POP3](http://www.courier-mta.org/imap/) - Fast, scalable, enterprise IMAP and POP3 server.
-* [Cyrus IMAP/POP3](http://cyrusimap.org/) - Intended to be run on sealed servers, where normal users are not permitted to log in.
-* [Dovecot](http://www.dovecot.org/) - IMAP and POP3 server written primarily with security in mind.
-* [Qpopper](http://www.eudora.com/products/unsupported/qpopper/) - One of the oldest and most popular server implementations of POP3.

 ## IT Asset Management
 *IT Assets Management software.*